SinangAugust/SinangAugust/README.md

 ### 🙆‍♂️ &nbsp;About Me

-- 👨‍🎓 I'm a 4th year computer engineering student at Polytechnic University of the Philippines.
+- 👨‍🎓 I'm a senior computer engineering student at Polytechnic University of the Philippines.

 - 🔭 I’m currently working on a **2D Dungeon Course**